|

 for variances even when, in some cases, the offices are merely .50 short of having a supervisor or an additional supervisor

 assigned to their office.
-NAPS would

 like to discuss the feasibility of utilizing a staffing formula that would provide coverage for post offices, stations and